awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 ## Usage information<a name="docker-app-connector-usage-info"></a>

 When you use the Greengrass Docker application deployment connector, you should be aware of the following implementation\-specific usage information\.
-+ Fixed prefix for project names\.
-The connector prepends the `greengrassdockerapplicationdeployment` prefix to the names of the Docker containers that it starts\.
++ **Fixed prefix for project names\.** The connector prepends the `greengrassdockerapplicationdeployment` prefix to the names of the Docker containers that it starts\.
 The connector uses this prefix as the project name in the `docker-compose` commands that it runs\.
-+ Logging behavior\.
-The connector writes status information and troubleshooting information to a log file\.
++ **Logging behavior\.** The connector writes status information and troubleshooting information to a log file\.
 You can configure AWS IoT Greengrass to send logs to CloudWatch Logs and to write logs locally\.
 For more information, see [Logging for connectors](connectors.md#connectors-logging)\.
 This is the path to the local log for the connector:

   ```
   /greengrass-root/ggc/var/log/user/region/aws/DockerApplicationDeployment.log
   ```

   You must have root permissions to access local logs\.
-+ Updating Docker images\.
-Docker caches images on the core device\.
++ **Updating Docker images\.** Docker caches images on the core device\.
 If you update a Docker image and want to propagate the change to the core device, make sure to change the tag for the image in the Compose file\.
 Changes take effect after the Greengrass group is deployed\.
-+ 10\-minute timeout for cleanup operations\.
-When the Greengrass daemon stops during a restart, the `docker-compose down` command is initiated\.
++ **10\-minute timeout for cleanup operations\.** When the Greengrass daemon stops during a restart, the `docker-compose down` command is initiated\.
 All Docker containers have a maximum of 10 minutes after `docker-compose down` is initiated to perform any cleanup operations\.
-If the cleanup isn't complete in 10 minutes, you must clean up the remaining containers manually\.
+If the cleanup isn't completed in 10 minutes, you must clean up the remaining containers manually\.
 For more information, see [docker rm](https://docs.docker.com/engine/reference/commandline/rm/) in the Docker CLI documentation\.
-+ Running Docker commands\.
-To troubleshoot issues, you can run Docker commands in a terminal window on the core device\.
++ **Running Docker commands\.** To troubleshoot issues, you can run Docker commands in a terminal window on the core device\.
 For example, run the following command to see the Docker containers that were started by the connector:

   ```
   docker ps --filter name="greengrassdockerapplicationdeployment"
   ```
-+ Reserved resource ID\.
-The connector uses the `DOCKER_DEPLOYER_SECRET_RESOURCE_RESERVED_ID_index` ID for the Greengrass resources it creates in the Greengrass group\.
++ **Reserved resource ID\.** The connector uses the `DOCKER_DEPLOYER_SECRET_RESOURCE_RESERVED_ID_index` ID for the Greengrass resources it creates in the Greengrass group\.
 Resource IDs must be unique in the group, so don't assign a resource ID that might conflict with this reserved resource ID\.
++ **Offline mode\.** When you set the `DockerOfflineMode` configuration parameter to `True`, then the Docker connector is able to operate in *offline mode*\.
+This can happen when a Greengrass group deployment restarts while the core device is offline, and the connector cannot establish a connection to Amazon S3 or Amazon ECR to retrieve the Docker Compose file\.

+  With offline mode enabled, the connector attempts to download your Compose file, and run `docker login` commands as it would for a normal restart\.
+If these attempts fail, then the connector looks for a locally stored Compose file in the folder that was specified using the `DockerComposeFileDestinationPath` parameter\.
+If a local Compose file exists, then the connector follows the normal sequence of `docker-compose` commands and pulls from local images\.
+If the Compose file or the local images are not present, then the connector fails\.
+The behavior of the `ForceDeploy` and `StopContainersOnNewDeployment` parameters remains the same in offline mode\.

 ## Communicating with Docker containers<a name="docker-app-connector-communicating"></a>